Denzil Haoseb

-Denzil Haoseb is a Namibian footballer who plays as a centre-back for the Namibia national football team.
+Denzil Haoseb is a Namibian professional footballer who plays as a centre-back for Namibia Premier League club Orlando Pirates and the Namibia national team.

+International career

 Haoseb made his debut for the senior Namibia national football team in a friendly against Botswana in Maun on 16 March 2011.
 He was part of the Namibia squad for the 2019 Africa Cup of Nations.